 - Consider your storage lifecycle policy and overall data management and lifecycle policy.

-- Consider your user roles and provide roles to admins and users always using RBAC and by applying the least privilege principle.
+- Consider your user roles and provide roles to admins and users always using RBAC and by applying the least privilege principle and delegated administration.
 When feasible, utilize advanced features of Azure AD Premium P1 and P2 plans, such as access reviews, Privileged Identity Management (PIM), VM just in time access (JIT) and conditional access.

 - Migrate a representative subset of resources from production to an intermediary Azure PoC environment.
 You can request an Azure PoC environment from Microsoft by submitting a request via your Tier-1 Microsoft CSP distributor or by other channels available by Microsoft.
 If your request is approved, you will have an Azure Pass offer with a PoC subscription to utilize for your preliminary migration tests.
 Otherwise you will have to work with a free Azure trial subscription for that purpose.
 When the PoC environment is fully configured, create functional tests, BCDR tests and performance/stress tests, coordinating systems engineers with software engineers in preparing and executing test scripts.